-The following are Dr. Gottman’s descriptions of the messages you and your partner send each other when you turn away from each other’s bids, whether this happens consciously or unconsciously.
-Remember, though it may seem otherwise at times, none of us are mind readers!
+The following are Dr. John Gottman’s descriptions of the messages you and your partner send each other when you turn away from each other’s bids, whether this happens consciously or unconsciously.
 Keep in mind that bids occur in our relationships constantly.
-Bids range from kisses on the cheek to asking to “pass the salt” to “do you want to go see a movie?” to requests to buy a house that one of you really likes.
+Bids range from kisses on the cheek and asking “do you want to watch a movie?” to requests to stay home for the holidays.

 - I’m not interested in your interests.

 - I’ve got more important things on my mind.